insure logo

 How much does car insurance cost in Wisconsin?

 The average cost of full coverage car insurance in Wisconsin is $2,343 per year, or $195 per month.
-While this is a helpful benchmark, your actual premium may differ depending on your car, coverage and personal profile.
+That figure is a useful starting point, but your actual rate can land well above or below it depending on your vehicle, coverage choices, and personal profile.

 Coverage levelAverage annual rateAverage monthly rate